WarwickTechCrew/tc-website-wiki/wiki/06-directories/07-records/index.md

 This Tech Crew wiki page was first created and committed 39,000 feet (11,887m) into the sky on a Singapore Airlines flight from London to Singapore.
 This flight featured free WiFi!

+The second highest and second ever aircraft tech crew wiki commit was made on 27/07/25 on a Air India A350-900 while the authors were hungrily waiting for free snacks and food.
+The wifi is really slow but also free.
+Actually none of this was free we paid £760 for this wifi and food.
+37,001ft.